webtranslateit/webtranslateit/README.md

 Hooks
 -----

 It is sometimes useful to hook a command or a script before or after a push or a pull.
 One use-case would be to launch a build after pulling language files.
-You can do that by implementing hooks in your `translation.yml` file.
+You can do that by implementing hooks in your `.wti` file.

 There are 4 hooks: